-- 1. Value at Risk (VaR) numbers is arrived for Trading book Central Government securities and Foreign Exchange Position. - 2.
-The positions are marked to market at stipulated intervals.
-The Duration/Modified Duration for trading book is computed and its adherence to the prescribed duration limits is ensured. - 3.
-The Bank is computing capital charge for both investments and foreign exchange exposure categories using Standardised Duration Approach as required under RBI guidelines.
+- 1. Value at Risk (VaR) numbers is arrived for Equity Portfolio and Foreign Exchange Position. - The positions are marked to market at stipulated intervals.
+The Duration/Modified Duration for trading book is computed and its adherence to the prescribed duration limits is ensured.

-4. Stress testing analysis is done by applying rate shocks on investment portfolio and also on foreign exchange open position.
+- 3. The Bank is computing capital charge for both investments and foreign exchange exposure categories using Standardised Duration Approach as required under RBI guidelines. - 4.
+Stress testing analysis is done by applying rate shocks on investment portfolio and also on foreign exchange open position.

-Capital charge for Market risk - 30.09.2022 (Rs. in crore)
+Capital charge for Market risk - 30.09.2023 (Rs. in crore)

-Interest Rate Risk 34.05
+Interest Rate Risk 35.82

-Equity Position Risk 3.66
+Equity Position Risk 7.84

-Foreign Exchange Risk 4.00
+Foreign Exchange Risk 9.00

-Total 41.71
+Total 52.66